enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 Pass a single, hexadecimal color and theming will do the rest.
 It will create darker and lighter variations of that color, so we don't need to specify any more complex color palettes.
 Defines various color properties:

-- `primary`: Main color used in application, it sets the tone for the overall theme
+- `primary`: Main color used in application, it sets the tone for the overall theme.
-- `accent`: Highlight certain elements and create visual interest
+- `accent`: Highlight certain elements and create visual interest.
 - `font`: Specifies the default font color.
 - `disabled`: Style elements that are in a disabled state:
-  - `foreground`: Text color for disabled elements
+  - `foreground`: Text color for disabled elements.
-  - `background`: Background color for disabled elements
+  - `background`: Background color for disabled elements.

 ```scss
 $custom-theme: (